pagkly/Zed/Investopedia3/Other Post-Retirement Benefits.md

 ## Understanding Other Post-Retirement Benefits

 The benefits that fall within this category are all of the non-cash payment benefits available to employees, including dental, vision care, legal services, and tuition credits.
-These additional benefits, along with traditional pension benefits, can be a large expenditure for companies offering these plans, especially if the plans are [fully funded](https://www.investopedia.com/terms/f/fully-funded.asp) by the company.
+These additional benefits, along with traditional pension benefits, can be a large expenditure for companies offering these plans, especially if the plans are [[fully funded]](https://www.investopedia.com/terms/f/fully-funded.asp) by the company.

-The costs of these plans can be found in a company's [financial statements](https://www.investopedia.com/terms/f/financial-statements.asp), usually in the notes, which will also disclose the size of the obligation along with how well funded the fund is.
+The costs of these plans can be found in a company's [[financial statements]](https://www.investopedia.com/terms/f/financial-statements.asp), usually in the notes, which will also disclose the size of the obligation along with how well funded the fund is.

 Post-retirement benefits may be provided by local and federal government agencies, private and public companies, and nonprofit institutions, such as charities, religious groups, colleges, and universities.
 Such benefits may be paid for (in full or in part) by the employer, the retiree, or a combination of the two.